itruffat/ONABOBFE4P_BrainFck_Emulators/README.md

-# OhNoAnotherTinyBrainF*ckEmulator
+# Oh No Another Brain F*ck Emulator (For Python)

 As the name implies, this is another BrianF*ck emulator done in python.
 I wanted to do some experiments in BF, and since BF is so simple, I wanted to use an emulator of my own for debugging.

 ## BF machine specification